Monti says Merkel doesn't want left to win Italy election

 “We are of course not involved in the Italian election ...
 But whoever forms the new government, we think it is important that the pro-European course and the necessary reforms will be continued,” Westerwelle told the Sueddeutsche Zeitung.

-Westerwelle is a member of the pro-market Free Democrats (FDP), junior partner in Merkel’s centre-right coalition.
+Westerwelle is a member of the pro-market Free Democrats (FDP), junior partner in Merkel’s center-right coalition.

 While Italy’s PD leader Pier Luigi Bersani has tended to avoid criticizing Monti in the election campaign, the prime minister has been more aggressive.